Shinobi881/justPix/documentation/ISSUES.md

 C. Add prototype function to `Photo` class
   1. Similar to the first two but will just create a new `img` and apply method `B`

+###Cycle Image issues:

+*Issue: Remove images on overlay open and close close*
+  - Solved: Remove images when close buttong is clicked

+*Issue: images only change once*
+  - Sovled: Remove `'overlayPic'` class name when remove from overlay

+*Issue: Removing image from thumbnail container, needs to be copied*
+  - Solved: `appendBefore` next image `onclick` next

 ###Milestone: *Improve basic user experience*